 Before you start learning to drive you will need to make sure you have car insurance cover when you practise on the roads.
 Here is what you need to know.

 It is a car insurance policy designed for learner drivers with a provisional licence.

-It can cover you to drive your car, or a friend or parent's car, when you practice driving.
+Learner driver insurance will cover you to drive your car, or a friend or parent's car, when you practice driving.

 Yes.
-If you have bought your own car to learn in you will need to take out a learner car insurance policy.
+If you have bought your own car to learn in, you will need to take out a learner car insurance policy.

 You can take out a learner policy for:

 The length of cover you choose will depend on how long you think it will take you to pass your test.
 The shorter periods of cover are likely to cost more per day than annual cover but may work out cheaper over the period it takes to pass your test – if you pass first time.